 All you need is a stick (a thin pen or pencil will do) and your hand sets the pace: scroll faster than you read!

 Our favorite method is to replace the wand with a rectangle of paper, you can use your bookmark for example (or simply place your wand horizontally on the page).
 The advantage is that this cardboard covers the entire width of the page, and you only have to scroll vertically.

 Your reading speed will be increased tenfold thanks to this tutor, because the auto-scroll will force you in a radical and merciless way to follow it, faster, faster and faster.
-At the beginning, it will be difficult, we don’t hide it from you.
+At the beginning, it will be difficult, we do not hide it from you.
 It will become much easier after about ten minutes, and even: it will be addictive!
-You won’t be able to do without it, as you’ll feel like you’re wasting time, when nothing forces you to rush.
+You will not be able to do without it, as you will feel like you are wasting time, when nothing forces you to rush.

 Thanks to the previous steps, you already have all the techniques to force yourself to read faster.
 All that remains is to make sure you understand what you are reading.
-You’ll be happy to know that all the work is already done: now it’s just a matter of trusting your brain on two counts.
+You will be happy to know that all the work is already done: now it is just a matter of trusting your brain on two counts.

 6. Your brain already knows how to organize and arrange

-When you read quickly, diagonally, picking up words here and there, you can legitimately ask yourself the question: is it really possible to understand a sentence if you don’t read the subject, the verb, and the complements in full?
+When you read quickly, diagonally, picking up words here and there, you can legitimately ask yourself the question: is it really possible to understand a sentence if you do not read the question, the verb, and the compliments in full?

 The answer is scientific, proven and re-proven: YES, you will understand even faster!

 There is a test that you may have already had the opportunity to take, it is the one of the letters in the wrong order.
 The human being is able to read any word even if its letters are out of order!
-Amazing isn’t it?
+Amazing, is it not?
 And yet true!